mborysiak-sp/profil-software-recruitment/README.md

 ## Description
 It is a console project made for recruitment purposes.
-It loads json data based on https://randomuser.me/ api, manipulates it's data, inserts it into sqlite database using peewee ORM and then get's user requested data through CLI based on click.
+It loads json data based on https://randomuser.me/ api, manipulates it, inserts it into sqlite database using peewee ORM and then get's user requested data through CLI based on click.

 ## Requirements